 These chocolate espresso cookies are classified as drop cookies.
 There are six different types of cookies - drop, icebox, bar, cut-out, rolled, and wafer.
-Drop cookies are made from soft dough that is able to be scooped into mounds for baking.
+Drop cookies are made from a soft dough that is able to be scooped into mounds for baking.

-For the coffee flavored drop cookies you'll need the following ingredients:
+For the coffee-flavored drop cookies you'll need the following ingredients:

-- Mascarpone cheese: Mascarpone is a soft cow's cheese originally from Italy.
+- Mascarpone cheese: Mascarpone is a soft, cow's cheese originally from Italy.
 It adds a sweet, tangy bite to the cookies.

 - Unsalted butter: Make sure to use real butter for this recipe (not margarine).

 - Brown sugar: Brown sugar is refined cane sugar with some molasses added back to it.
 Properly measure the brown sugar by packing it down in the measuring cup.

 - Granulated sugar: This type of sugar is made of fine crystals that are uniform in size.

-- Vanilla extract: A high quality vanilla will take your cookies up a notch.
+- Vanilla extract: A high-quality vanilla will take your cookies up a notch.

 - Chocolate morsels: We are using lots of chocolate chip cookies to make a big statement!
 I was inspired by Night Owl Cookies to decorate the espresso cookies with lots of chocolate morsels.

 For specific ingredient measurements, be sure to scroll down to the recipe card below.

 How to Make This Recipe